 For many campaigns, the prime time is between 10am and 4pm, Monday to Friday.
 Your list and email content will affect the ideal send time.
 The best approach is to test different send times to see what works for your audience.

-8. Should I send graphic emails or simple plain text only emails?
+8. Should I send graphic email newsletters or simple plain text only emails?

 Graphic emails with appropriate use of layout, images, colour and fonts perform better than plain text emails in almost all instances.
 Graphic emails are created using HTML, the same language used for web pages.

-9. How do I ensure the email displays correctly?
+9. How do I ensure the email newsletter displays correctly?

 You will need to ensure your email displays correctly in major email clients.
 Having your HTML email created by an email coding expert is a good first step.
 The rules of acceptable HTML are different for emails and for web pages, so don't be tempted to get a webmaster with no email experience to do it for you.

 You, or your email coder, should test that it works with common email platforms.
 There are third party services that can check the email displays correctly and this speeds up the process.
 Some email service providers can also provide such tools.

-10. How do I know if I'm getting to the inbox?
+10. How do I know if my email newsletters are reaching subscribers' inboxes?

 There are many factors that affect deliverability.
 Using a good email service provider will mean the specialist technical issues around deliverability are managed.
 You will still be responsible for campaigning issues that affect deliverability.

 Use an inbox delivery confirmation checking service to verify you are not getting spam filtered and, if you are, seek advice from your service provider.
 Inbox delivery confirmation services are available from third parties or via a good email service provider.

-11. Who should I say the email is from?
+11. Who should I say the email newsletter is from?